w7Ali/w7Ali/README.md

 - SQL and NoSQL databases
 - Data Visualization (Matplotlib, Seaborn, Plotly)
 - Machine Learning and Deep Learning
-- Flask and Django for web development
+- Django and Django Rest Framework for web API
 - Git and GitHub for version control

 ## 📈 GitHub Stats